menandmice/micetro_docs/guides/user-manual/console_dhcp_cisco.rst

 .. meta::
-   :description: How to add a Cisco DHCP server
+   :description: How to add a Cisco DHCP server in Micetro by Men&Mice
-   :keywords: Cisco, DHCP, server
+   :keywords: Cisco DHCP server, DHCP server, DHCP

 .. _console-dhcp-cisco: